poojasri918/ECOSCHED-AI/README.md

 ## 🚀 One-line Pitch
 EcoSched AI intelligently schedules workloads by deciding when to run, delay, or shift tasks to minimize carbon emissions in real time.
-EcoSched AI is an intelligent scheduling system designed to reduce carbon emissions in data centers by dynamically managing workloads based on real-time environmental conditions.

 ---